 Competences and curricula

 Training frameworks for use by practitioners, trainers, supervisors and services.
-Includes the skills and knowledge required for working with children and young people, Counselling for depression (CfD), further and higher education, supervision and telephone and e-counselling.
+Includes the skills and knowledge required for working with children and young people, Counselling for depression (PCE-CfD), further and higher education, supervision and telephone and e-counselling.

 Information and resources to support your ethical practice